 My brother Eric is my go-to guy for meat recipes.
 He’s amazing and always has an answer and a perfect recipe.
-He also gave me the Pork and Beans, Garlic and Greens, recipe (See, Batch-33 from April, 1 2013).
+He also gave me the Pork and Beans, Garlic and Greens recipe.
 I was having a meat-eating crowd on a week night so I needed to do the cooking in advance.
 This recipe is particularly good made the day ahead and refrigerated.
 The meat is easier to slice, and the flavors blended nicely after a day in the fridge.

 2 Tbsp unsalted butter

-2 medium onions, half and sliced thin (2+ cups or so)
+2 medium onions, halved and sliced thin (2+ cups or so)

 2 carrots, chopped medium (about 1 cup)

 2 celery ribs, chopped medium (about ¾ cup)

 2 medium garlic cloves, minced or pressed through a garlic press (about 2 tsp)